LUH-AI/robotics-project-24/README_IsaacGym.md

 ### Training Environment

     **This is deprecated, the project has been restructured.
 Changes are now expected in `training_code_isaacgym/environments/task.py`.
+Running the project currently is done via calling `python -m training_code_isaacgym.train`.
 Apart from that, the following still serves as an example for how to do changes to the environment/agent**

     In `training_code_isaacgym` is a `train.py` which uses the environment inside of `training_code_isaacgym/environments`.
 To execute it:
     ```